 Most people have experienced the discomfort of a minor burn from a stove or iron at some point in their lives.
 However, more severe burns could require long-term rehabilitation and multiple surgeries to treat.
 Even after treatment, they may still leave permanent scars.
 If you were injured due to another person’s negligence, a Lincoln burn injury lawyer can help.

-An experienced catastrophic injury lawyer from Berry Law: Criminal Defense and Personal Injury Lawyers can advise you of your options.
+An experienced catastrophic injury lawyer from Berry Law can advise you of your options.
 We will fight to get you the compensation you deserve for your injury, accounting for both physical and emotional losses.

 Common Types of Burn Injuries